 Make sure you choose the reason that corresponds to the problem you've identified.
 If you don't report correctly, you risk your report being treated as invalid, which can result in the review being put back online.

 4. Be specific and precise about the problem

-Pinpoint exactly what the problem is, to help our Compliance Team handle your report.
+Pinpoint exactly what the problem is, to help our Content Integrity Team handle your report.
 We can assist businesses more easily if you clearly identify what needs to be addressed.

-5. Keep your reporting reason professional and polite
+5. Keep your public reporting reason professional and polite

 When you report a review using your Business Account, you'll be asked to provide a public explanation for reporting the review.
 Consider that everyone reading Trustpilot reviews will be able to see this, so keep it polite and in line with your brand.

-6. Report for all of the reasons the review breaches our rules
+6. Report all of the reasons the review breaches our rules

-If a review breaches our rules for several different reasons, provide all of those reasons when you report it.
-Each review can only be reported once, unless it's amended.
-Letting us know all of the problems with a review when you report it means that they can all be addressed at the same time.
+If a review breaches our rules for several different reasons, select all of those reasons when you report it because each review can only be reported once, unless it gets amended.

 What happens if I report reviews incorrectly?

-If our Compliance Team assess a company's report as incorrect, the report will be classed as 'invalid' and often the review in question will be placed back online.
+If our Content Integrity Team assesses a company's report as incorrect, the report will be classed as 'invalid' and often the review in question will be placed back online.
 Note that incorrectly reporting a high volume of reviews can also be considered misuse of our reporting function, leading to disciplinary measures.